Xapier14/action-api/README.md

 # Project ACTION

-The backend service for a proposed companion service to be used by The BatStateU ACTION Center
+The backend service for a proposed companion service to be used by The BatStateU ACTION Center.
+View it in action [here](https://action-web.pages.dev).

 ## Getting Started